 #3 Yoga

 Candle meditation is also known as trataka, or yogic gazing.
 In Sanskrit, a classical language of Southeast Asia, the word “trataka” means to look or to gaze.
-There are many benefits of candle meditation:
+Experts and some research suggest that candle gazing meditation can help enhance cognitive function, mental health, and spiritual connectedness.

 Tai chi is a type of meditation, which concludes a series of gentle physical exercises.
 Tai chi is sometimes described as meditation in motion because it promotes serenity through gentle movements — connecting the mind and body.

-Flow meditation is a combination of mediation, breathwork and mindfulness techniques that will reduce the levels of stress in your body.
+Flow meditation is a combination of meditation, breathwork and mindfulness techniques that will reduce the levels of stress in your body.
 As a result, you can sleep better and be more productive.

 This is a type of meditation that requires concentrating on a mental image or several images to help focus and center the mind and body.
 For many people, it can feel challenging but may be a successful way for some individuals to treat and cope with symptoms of depression.